ELIXIR-IIB-training/website/_posts/2020-05-06-GeneOntology_Rome-TorVergata.md

 ### Learning Outcomes
 By the end of this course, the participants will be able to:
 - Identify and access public data resources and tools for data integration, high-throughput analysis, functional analysis and network analysis

-- Exploit the information available in the Gene Ontology (GO) to identify key cellular processes associated with high-throughput datasets.
+- Exploit the information available in the Gene Ontology (GO) to identify key cellular processes associated with high-throughput datasets
 - Interpret the information given in different molecular interaction and signaling databases

-- Compare different sources of protein-protein interaction data and causal interaction data.
+- Compare different sources of protein-protein interaction data and causal interaction data
 - Represent networks using Cytoscape
 - Identify tools used for network analysis and functional analysis
 <br>
 <br>